 With bundles of energy, this athletic breed rarely sits still.
 Abyssinians are expert hunters and can easily jump 6 feet into the air.

 Due to their inquisitive nature, they love to jump on high cabinets and doors to watch the world go by.
-A cross between a serval and a domestic cat, the breed has retained many of its wild qualities.
+A cross between a serval and a domestic cat, they have retained many of their wild qualities.

 Which Dog Breeds Jump the Highest?